What Are Complements?

 The rumor is

 An object complement is a word or group of words that follows and describes or renames a direct object in a sentence.
 It provides additional information about the direct object.
 For example:

 He makes me

 Here, 'me' is the direct object of the verb 'make', and the adjective 'mad' is the object complement that completes the meaning.
-The adjective 'mad' tells us something about the direct object (me).
-We cannot remove it, because it completes the meaning.

 We named our son

 - Adjectives and Adjective Phrases: Adjectives or adjective phrases can modify or describe the direct object of a sentence.
 However, as with all object complements, these adjectives must immediately follow the direct object they are modifying.
 If they are placed before the direct object, they are acting as attributive adjectives and are not necessary to complete the meaning of the sentence.
 Pay attention to some examples:

 It got me

 - Prepositional phrases: A prepositional phrase can also be used to complement the direct object.
 Have a look:

 She had a fear